 Jewel of Forgetfulness (self-published)

 Working for El Nobus of the Zardeff Galaxy, Zen tracks down Queen Azuta who has the Jewel of Forgetfulness embedded in her forehead.
 He takes her down so he can take the jewel from her.
 On his way to his employer, Zen regrets killing Queen Azuta.
 He uses the stolen jewel on himself.
 Feeling free from his mission, the jewel established a mental contact between Zen and Earth boy Jeremy Baker.
+All this was later revealed to be a ploy by the Gordons.

 Staying on Earth, made Zen a bit uneasy.
 Rigging Jeremy's TV, Zen talked to the Gordons, who offered him an assignment.
 Zen travels to the planet of the Gordons, taking Jeremy with him, and discovers that his mission involves travelling to a dying planet to retrieve a data collector.
 After beating members of several indiginous species, Zen takes the data collector, only to see Jeremy Baker in the hands of the planet's ruler Notan, claiming Jeremy Baker is the Starchilde.
 Notan takes Jeremy to the burial ground of Logon, queen Azuta's mad brother, to steal a sceptre which controls the Earth's elements.
 Zen stops Nolan and traps him inside Logon's tomb.